itm154/tmf1414-project-1/presentation/presentation.md

 ---

-### Helper display functions
+### Simple display functions (Line 149-194)

-Used mainly to declutter functions
+Used mainly to minimize mess in other functions

 `void displayMenu()`